Luffa is a funny name for a Vegetable that is just so tasty!

 It seems that the skin of the plant is removed and the inner soft sponge is kept in the sun to dry well.

-For cooking, only the young gourds are used, while for the sponge material, mature dry vegetables are used.
+For cooking, only the young gourds are used, while for the sponge material, mature dried ones are used.

 We all know it to be an excellent vegetable in Indian bhajis and curries.